 - we expect an increase in personal responsibility, self-discipline and acceptance of diversity;

-- There may be greater consequences for inappropriate behaviour as students get older, reflecting these increased expectations.
+- There may be greater consequences for inappropriate behavior as students get older, reflecting these increased expectations.

 The severity and frequency of unacceptable conduct as well as the age, maturity and special needs of students is considered in determining appropriate disciplinary action:

 - responses to unacceptable conduct are pre-planned, fair, and consistent, while reflective of the particular circumstances of each individual case;